-Examples of how the University Police address these program needs are: through training sessions with student housing Resident Advisors at start of Fall and Spring Semesters; annual retreat conference with Housing staff; annual sexual assault prevention and response training with the student athletes; and through participation in separate student and parent orientation panels.
+The Department of Public Safety address these program needs through: training sessions with student housing Resident Advisors at start of Fall and Spring Semesters; annual retreat conference with Housing staff; annual sexual assault prevention and response training with the student athletes; and through participation in separate student and parent orientation panels.
 The University also has a Sexual Violence Prevention Committee, chaired by Human Resources and Title IX Director Nikia Yallah, which convenes periodically to identify training and resource needs.
-This past year, they conducted a campus wide Student Climate Survey on Campus Safety, Sexual Assault, and Unwelcomed Sexual Contact.

 XXII.
-USG Board of Regents Policy--Standards for Student Conduct Investigation and Disciplinary Proceedings (4.6.5)
+USG BOARD OF REGENTS POLICY--STANDARDS FOR STUDENT CONDUCT INVESTIGATION AND DISCIPLINARY PROCEEDINGS (4.6.5)